nearform-actions/github-action-add-issues-to-project/README.md

 ## Inputs:
 - `organizations`: Organizations from which good-first-issues will be fetched.
 Multiple organizations can be specified by seperating with space.
 - `time-interval`:  Time range filter for issues.
 Uses ["ms"](https://www.npmjs.com/package/ms) package format
-- `project-id`: The node-id of the project board where issues will be added
+- `project-id`: The `id` number of the project board where issues will be added.
+This can be an organization project or a repository project.

 Note:
 - By default, all issues will be added to the `Todo` column.